Calebmkelly/surfs_up/README.md

 # surfs_up

 ## Overview of the statistical analysis:
-The purpose of the analysis is well defined.
-(3 pt)

-Using Python, SQLAlchemy, and Flask, analyze and visualize climate data as you prepare to open a surf shop.

-W. Avy likes your analysis, but he wants more information about temperature trends before opening the surf shop.
-Specifically, he wants temperature data for the months of June and December in Oahu, in order to determine if the surf and ice cream shop business is sustainable year-round.
+For this project, the use of programming tools will be implemented in order to thoroughly analyze the climate data in Oahu, with an emphasis on June and December.
+These programming tools include SQLite, SQLAlchemy, and Flask, the data provided from these tools can be utilized in order to pursue a location that fits the needs of a ice cream and surf shop. gathering the data from both June and December will help give an idea on the year round sustainability that each shop will have in accordance to their locations temperature range over the years

 ## Results:
 There is a bulleted list that addresses the three key differences in weather between June and December.
 (6 pt)